Ludvík Krejčí

 Ludvík Krejčí (17 August 1890 – 9 February 1972) was a Czechoslovak army general and legionary of the First World War.

 Biography

 Early life and World War I

 He was born on 17 August 1890 in Brno-Tuřany, near Brno, as the youngest of eight children in a peasant family.
 He graduated from the Vyškov grammar school and was accepted to the Higher Forestry School in Písek.
 After graduating, he was drafted into full-time military service in 1910 as a one-year volunteer with the 8th Regiment in Brno.
 In 1911 he became a forest assistant of the state forests in Nuštar.

-He was therefore transferred to the reserve of the 4th Regiment and to which he was called before the Austrian mobilization on 28 July 1914 and fought with it in Serbia, Montenegro, and Albania.
+He was transferred to the reserve of the 4th Regiment before the Austrian mobilization on 28 July 1914 and fought with it in Serbia, Montenegro, and Albania.
 In May 1916, he was briefly transferred with the battalion as company commander to Italy and then to Romania.
-There, after the front of the front in the trench warfare on 17 May 1917 he was captured at Odobești near Focșani.
+There, in trench warfare on 17 May 1917 he was captured at Odobești near Focșani.